 by Josef Vizkelety, Paracelsus Klinik

 Bisphosphonates are a class of drugs advertised to prevent the loss of bone mass, such as Fosamax, Boniva, Skelid, Reclast, Zometa, Bonefos, Actonel and Aredia.
 Under the belief that they might reduce the risk of fractures in post-menopausal women, doctors administer bisphosphonates to treat osteoporosis and similar diseases like Paget’s disease of bone, bone metastasis, multiple myeloma, primary hyperparathyroidism, osteogenesis imperfecta, fibrous dysplasia, and other conditions that exhibit bone fragility, leading to bone pain.
 However, serious side effects, including increased risk of unusual atypical fractures and serious dental problems, have made this class of drugs highly controversial.
+Because of this it is best to speak with your Dentist in Brooklyn, Austin, or your most local practitioner if looking for treatments that may be affected by the effects of bisphosphonates.

 Mechanism of action